 You likely found this page because I gave the URL to you at a recent presentation.
 I hope it was helpful!
-If you still have any questions, or would like to provide feedback (good or bad) please contact me at andreajeanparrish -at- gmail .
+If you still have any questions, or would like to provide feedback (good or bad) please contact me on social media, or ping my inbox.

 Using Slack for Social Media Monitoring

 I’ve got a full step-by-step recipe of setting up Slack as a social media monitoring tool available.
-The TL;DR of it is:
+It was last updated in February of 2020.

 Use Slack as your home base and Zapier to tie in anything that there isn’t a standalone Slack App for.
 Even if Zapier doesn’t have an app, email notifications make it work.

 We spend less than $100 per month, and it can be done for free, with some limitations.